rlexa/configurator/README.md

 	    public float FloatProperty { get { return m_fValue; } set { m_fValue = value; } }
 	}

-While inflating an instance of the FooClass type following configuration keys can be used to setup the module: “name”, “PrivateValue” and “FloatProperty”:
+While inflating an instance of the FooClass type following configuration keys can be used to setup the module: "name", "PrivateValue" and "FloatProperty":

 ...XML...